termstandard/colors/README.md

-# Terminal Colours
+# Terminal Colors

-There exists common confusion about terminal colours.
+There exists common confusion about terminal colors.
 This is what we have right now:

 - Plain ASCII
-- ANSI escape codes: 16 colour codes with bold/italic and background
+- ANSI escape codes: 16 color codes with bold/italic and background
-- 256 colour palette: 216 colours + 16 ANSI + 24 gray (colors are 24-bit)
+- 256 color palette: 216 colours + 16 ANSI + 24 gray (colors are 24-bit)
-- 24-bit true colour: "888" colours (aka 16 milion)
+- 24-bit true color: "888" colours (aka 16 milion)

 ```
 printf "\x1b[${bg};2;${red};${green};${blue}m\n"
 ```

-The 256-colour palette is configured at start and is a 666-cube of colours, each of them defined as a 24-bit (888 rgb) colour.
+The 256-color palette is configured at start and is a 666-cube of colours, each of them defined as a 24-bit (888 rgb) color.

-This means that current support can only display 256 different colours in the terminal while "TrueColour" means that you can display 16 million different colours at the same time.
+This means that current support can only display 256 different colors in the terminal while "true color" means that you can display 16 million different colors at the same time.

-Truecolour escape codes do not use a colour palette.
-They just specify the colour itself.
+Truecolor escape codes do not use a colour palette.
+They just specify the color itself.

 This is a good test case: